aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Liang_2020_CVPR,
-    author = "Liang, Ming and Yang, Bin and Zeng, Wenyuan and Chen, Yun and Hu, Rui and Casas, Sergio and Urtasun, Raquel", title = "PnPNet: End-to-End Perception and Prediction With Tracking in the Loop", booktitle = "CVPR",
+    author = "Liang, Ming and Yang, Bin and Zeng, Wenyuan and Chen, Yun and Hu, Rui and Casas, Sergio and Urtasun, Raquel", title = "{PnPNet}: End-to-End Perception and Prediction With Tracking in the Loop", booktitle = "CVPR",
     year = "2020"
 }